Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: The (un)Twisted Logarithmic Comparison Theorem

-This paper's original objective was to solve Terao and Yuzvinsky's Conjecture \ref{conjecture - algebraic lct for arrangements}, that is, to prove the algebraic (untwisted) Logarithmic Comparison Theorem.
+This paper's original objective was to solve Terao's Conjecture \ref{conjecture - algebraic lct for arrangements}, that is, to prove the algebraic (untwisted) Logarithmic Comparison Theorem.
 (This evolved out of Conjecture 3.1 of \cite{TeraoLCTforArrangementsConjecture}.)
 We can now do this quite easily, and, for aesthetic reasons, we include Brieskorn's Theorem in its statement.
 Note that we do not require centrality, which forces us to do more work.

 \begin{corollary} (Algebraic Logarithmic Comparison Theorem) Let $\mathscr{A}$ be a reduced hyperplane arrangement.
 Then the algebraic Logarithmic Comparison Theorem holds giving a sequence of quasi-isomorphisms